cjcoops/rock-paper-scissors/README.md

 Users should be able to:

 - Play Rock, Paper, Scissors against the computer
-- Maintain the state of the score after refreshing the browser _(optional)_
+- Maintain the state of the score after refreshing the browser

 ### Screenshot